metricwise/vtwsclib-objc/README.md

 ### [vtiger CRM Webservice Client Library](http://forge.vtiger.com/projects/vtwsclib)

 Though based on the PHP vtwsclib, this library does not currently implement all of its methods.
-It does however provide a new doPostFile method that allows you to upload files to the Documents module.
+It does however provide an improved doCreate method that allows you to upload files to the Documents module.

 ## Additional Documentation